-The Family Educational Rights and Privacy Act of 1974 (FERPA) (as amended), hereinafter referred to as the Act, protects the privacy of students attending schools that receive Federal funds.
-Access to academic and behavioral records is limited to students, dependent student parents, and authorized school officials.
-The Act states; a) that a written institutional policy must be established and b) that a statement of adopted procedures covering the privacy rights of students be made available.
+The Family Educational Rights and Privacy Act of 1974, as amended (“FERPA”) protects the privacy of students’ educational records.
+Access to academic and disciplinary records is limited to students, dependent students’ parents, and authorized school officials.

-No one outside the institution (subject to the exceptions listed below) shall have access to, nor will the institution disclose any information from independent students' education records, without the written consent of students.
+No one outside the University shall have access to, nor will the University disclose any information from students' education records, without the consent of students.

-Within the University of Redlands, only those officials, individually or collectively, acting in the students' legitimate educational interests are permitted access to student education records.
+Within the University, only those officials, individually or collectively, acting in the students' legitimate educational interests are permitted access to student education records.
 A “legitimate educational interest” will be present if the school official needs to review an education record to fulfill the official’s professional responsibility.

 "Disclosure" means to permit access to or the release, transfer or other communication of education records, or the personally identifiable information contained in those records, to any party, by any means, including oral, written or electronic means.

-The University of Redlands maintains student records in compliance with the Act, which assures students and parents of their right to privacy of information.
+The University maintains student records in compliance with FERPA, which assures students and parents of their right to privacy of information.
 The University further complies with the California Education Code, sections 22509 through 22509.18, which state that the management of student records shall be a matter of Federal and State law and regulation.